axibase/atsd/rule-engine/notifications/README.md

 Fill out the required fields for the given webhook type.

-Click 'Test' to verify the delivery.
+Click **Test** to verify the delivery.

-If the webhook supports sending charts, select one of the portals from the 'Test Portal' drop-down.
+If the webhook supports sending charts, select one of the portals from the **Test Portal** drop-down.

 The webhook request is successful if the endpoint returns HTTP `200 OK` status code.